SNAP Benefits in Massachusetts: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Massachusetts, you must recertify your SNAP benefits periodically, usually every 6 to 12 months.
-The Department of Transitional Assistance (DTA) will mail you a recertification form when it's time to renew.
-Submitting this on time prevents any interruption to your benefits.
+In Massachusetts, you generally need to renew your SNAP benefits every 6 to 12 months.
+The Department of Transitional Assistance (DTA) will mail you a recertification form before your benefits expire.
+Submitting this form by the deadline is the only way to prevent a gap in assistance.

 Special SNAP Services in Massachusetts

 Massachusetts offers special SNAP services for urgent situations.
-These include expedited benefits for immediate needs, replacement aid after a disaster, and other targeted assistance programs.
+These include emergency benefits, replacement for lost food, disaster aid, and pandemic-related assistance for children.

 Expedited (Emergency) SNAP